lp-wan/archi/revised-schc-architecture.md

   fragmentation-related timers, retransmission counters, state flags, and other per-session values that may change during operation.

-**Dispatcher**: A logical component of the Endpoint that routes packets to the appropriate Instances based on defined admission rules.
+**Dispatcher**: An logical component of the Endpoint that routes packets to the appropriate Instances based on defined admission rules.
 It can be integrated into the network stack or implemented as a separate component.

-**Discriminator**: An optional information element included in compressed packets to identify the Instance that should process the packet.
+**Discriminator**: An explicit or implicit information element included in SCHC Datagrams to identify the Instance that should process the packet.
 It is used by the Dispatcher to route packets to the appropriate Instance for decompression and reassembly.

 **Domain**: A logical grouping of Instances that share a common set of Contexts for compression and fragmentation operations.

+**Stratum**: A background concept that identifies a portion of the network protocol stack targeted by SCHC, i.e., the contiguous layers within which SCHC processing can be applied.
+The Stratum defines the scope of the protocol headers that the SCHC Rules in the associated Context can address.

+**SCHC Datagram**: The unit exchanged between SCHC instances.
+A SCHC Datagram consists of a Rule Identifier (RuleID) and the result of the SCHC operation (if non-empty), such as a compression residue or a packet fragment.
+The SCHC Datagram may include an optional SCHC Control Header located at the beginning, and end with a Payload taken from the original packet.

+**Control Header: A structure used to provide one or more control information elements in a SCHC Datagram whenever necessary.
+For example, it may contain a Discriminator to route a SCHC datagram to the correct instance.

-**Domain Manager**: A logical component that manages the Domain, including context synchronization and profile distribution. #TODO: needed?
+**Domain Manager**: A logical component that manages the Domain, including context synchronization and profile distribution.

 **Endpoint Manager**: A logical component that manages the lifecycle and configuration of Instances within an Endpoint.
-It is responsible for creating, updating, and deleting Instances as needed, synchronizing Contexts and Profiles, and managing the Dispatcher. #TODO: needed?
+It is responsible for creating, updating, and deleting Instances as needed, synchronizing Contexts and Profiles, and managing the Dispatcher.

-**Context Repository**: A logical component that stores and manages the Contexts used by its Domain. #TODO: needed?
+**Context Repository**: A logical component that stores and manages the Contexts used by its Domain.

-**SCHC Datagram**: The unit exchanged between SCHC Instances.
-A SCHC Datagram is composed of an optional SCHC Control Header, a SCHC Data Header, and an optional Payload.
-Both SCHC Packet and SCHC Fragment are types of a SCHC Datagram.

 # Architecture